aijphy/object-detection-practice/README.md

 A Dockerfile and requirements.txt file were also included to make a docker image that contains the uvicorn server.

+The docker image can be built and ran after running setup.sh with:

+docker build -t 'name':latest .

+docker run -p 8000:8000 'name':latest

+Notes:
 The dataset for the pytorch model was not included in the repository in order to save space.
 The dataset can be downloaded from: https://www.kaggle.com/sixhky/open-images-bus-trucks